 Curing and Storing Garlic

-If you live in an area with high humidity, you may need to add fans or even heat to help with the drying process.
 In dry regions, the garlic should be fully dried and cured after three to four weeks.
-Locations that are humid can take up to five weeks or even longer in some cases.
+Locations that are humid can take up to five weeks or longer.

-Once the garlic has dried down and been fully cured, the roots and tops can be trimmed off, leaving about half an inch to one inch above the height of the cloves (you want to be careful not to trim too close to the cloves as this can expose them to infection and premature deterioration).
-When trimming hardneck varieties, it is important to make sure that the scapes are dry when cutting the tops.
-If there is any moisture remaining, or the scapes don't seem dry, then it is too early and the bulbs are not properly cured yet.
+Once the garlic has dried down and been fully cured, the roots and tops (if they haven't already been removed) can be trimmed off, leaving 1/2" to 1" above the height of the cloves.
+You want to be careful not to trim too close to the cloves as this can expose them to infection and premature deterioration.

 Length of Storage

 How long garlic can stay in storage depends on many factors.
 These can include the conditions before harvest, varieties being grown, the size of the garlic bulbs and how they are being stored.
 Softneck garlic generally stores much better than hardneck garlic and medium to small bulbs tend to store the longest.

 Within the hardneck family, the Rocamboles and Purple Stripes are usually ok for about four to six months.
 Porcelains are the longest and can generally be stored for between six and eight months.